Love Your Library Month

 Page Turners - Gulf Breeze Library - 1060 Shoreline Dr.

-The fiction book club meets at 1 p.m. on the second Friday of every other month for a brown bag lunch and book discussion.
-This month’s selection is “The Keeper of Lost Things” by Ruth Hogan.
-Registration is required.
+This fiction book club meets at 12 p.m. on the second Friday of every other month beginning in February for a brown bag lunch and book discussion.
+Get ready for great reading adventures.
+Space is limited; registration is required.

-Family Game Friday – Navarre Library – 8484 James M. Harvell Rd.
+Friends of the Navarre Library Book Sale – 8484 James M. Harvell Rd.

-Enjoy playing games?
-Join us for Family Game Friday at the Navarre Library.
+Enjoy playing tabletop or board games?
+Join us for game day at the Milton Library on the 2nd Saturday of the month.
 Bring games from home or play those provided by the library.
-This event is open to all ages and game groups are welcome.
+This event is open to all ages, and game groups are welcome.

 AniManga Club – Gulf Breeze Library - 1060 Shoreline Dr.

-Visit the Gulf Breeze Library on the third Tuesday of each month to learn and share graphic art skills in a fun environment.
+Visit the library on the third Thursday of each month to learn and share graphic art skills in a fun environment.
 The AniManga Club is dedicated to the enjoyment and promotion of animation, cartooning, and related arts.
-The club is open to youth ages 11 – 17.
+The club is open to youth ages 11 – 17, and registration is required.

 Reading Fanatics Book Club - Navarre Library - 8484 James M. Harvell Rd.

-Book club meetings are held on the fourth Tuesday of the month at 5 p.m.
-Suggest books to the library – fiction and non-fiction titles are welcome.
+Book club meetings are held on the third Saturday of the month at 1 p.m. at the Navarre Library.
+Come tell us what you’d like to read – fiction and non-fiction titles are welcome.